-You may have been accepted on to the programme on the basis of previous studies in actuarial science at a university that does not have an accreditation agreement or exemptions from the UK actuarial profession.
-Your previous study may, possibly, be accepted by the profession for the purpose of granting exemption from some of the Core Principles subjects.
-However, it should be noted that it is not possible for us to decide whether the previous study is sufficient for an exemption from the corresponding professional actuarial subject - these exemption decisions can be taken only by the Profession and then only after you have joined the Profession.
+Some students may have studied Statistics or Economics before and may wish to drop one or both of these courses.
+However, it should be noted that it is not possible for us to decide whether this previous study is sufficient for an exemption from the corresponding professional actuarial subject - these exemption decisions can be taken only by the IFoA and then only after you have joined the IFoA.
+The decision to drop one or more courses should be taken only after a full discussion with your Mentor or the Programme Director.